Challenger sees $5.9bn quarterly FUM loss

 expand image

-Negative market movements, coupled with net outflows, have prompted a near $6 billion decline in Challenger’s funds under management (FUM) for FY2024–25’s third quarter.
+Negative market movements, coupled with net outflows, have prompted a near $6 billion decline for Challenger’s funds management business in Q3.

-This was due to $3.7 billion in negative market movements, $1.9 billion in net outflows and $300 million in client distributions.
+This was due to $3.7 billion in negative market movements, $1.9 billion in net outflows, and $300 million in client distributions.
 Net outflows included the derecognition of $800 million in FUM from Merlon Capital Partners.

 During the quarter, Fidante also welcomed global long-short manager System Capital to its stable of affiliate managers.